lanpokn/EDFFM/reports/PERFORMANCE_REPORT.md

 ## 🎯 Test Objectives

-**Primary Question**: "*How long does it take to inference 1 million events and output glare-removed events?*"
+**Primary Question**: "*How long does it take to inference 1 million events and output flare-removed events?*"

 **Test Methodology**:
 - Test 10,000 events with extrapolation to million-scale (leveraging Mamba's linear complexity)